toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/declarative-unit-tests-for-vapor/index.md

 ---
 type: post
-slug: declarative-unit-tests-for-vapor
 title: Declarative unit tests for Vapor
 description: Learn how to test your server side Swift backend app in a declarative style using a lightweight library called Spec.
 publication: 2021-05-04 16:20:00
-tags: Swift
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Writing tests using XCTVapor